wviechtb/scrum-club/blog.md

 ## Blog / Announcements

+### 2018-04-03: One-Day Workshop on Julia

+The name may be a bit strange, but [Julia](https://julialang.org/) is a relatively new (and hence modern!) programming language for statistical and numerical computing.
+It is extremely fast, usually outperforming languages like Python, R, and Matlab and in some cases even compiled languages like C and Fortran.
+On May 25th, 2018, a one-day workshop will be held at Maastricht University introducing Julia and its capabilities.
+The workshop will be completely free.
+More details on how to sign up will follow soon.

 ### 2018-03-21: Article in the Observant

 An [article about the SCRUM club](https://www.observantonline.nl/English/Home/Articles/articleType/ArticleView/articleId/13523/SCRUM-Club-use-open-source-software-for-your-research) has appeared in the Observant.